antony-a1/ivory/doc/dates.md

     any information about time for each fact.

-  * By operating in a local time zone, we remove the overhead of additional processing of dates on ingestion for the common case, i.e. data from the local zone.
+  * By operating in a local time zone, we remove the overhead of additional processing of dates for the common case, i.e. data from the local zone.

   * By only storing data in a single time zone (as opposed to a timezone per fact set or other granularities etc...) we are able to incur all translation costs on ingestion.

-  * As outlines, it is possible to use the UTC everywhere model, by just configuring the repository timezone to be `UTC`.
+  * As outlined, it is possible to use the UTC everywhere model, by just configuring the repository timezone to be `UTC`.
 All other processes work as required - however it is worth noting that all data not in UTC will need to include time information.